tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 $$  \\# E(\mathbb{F}\_{p\_{1}}) = p_2 ,\ \ \\# E(\mathbb{F}\_{p\_{2}}) = p_3 ,\ \ \dots\ \ ,
 \\# E(\mathbb{F}\_{p\_{l-1}}) = p\_l ,\ \ \\# E(\mathbb{F}\_{p\_{l}}) = p\_1 $$

 An Aliquot cycle is a generalized concept of an Amicable pair.
-So an Amicable pair is in fact an Aliquot cycle of length 2.
+So an Amicable pair is an Aliquot cycle of length 2.
 That is, a cycle of only two elliptic curves.

 **Definition 4:** [[16]]